jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     ADD CONSTRAINT products_pk PRIMARY KEY (ProductID)
     ```

-4. For our select statement that will be utilized by the Power BI report, we need to convert the timestamp field to a date field in the select statement as the Power BI report has issues with the Power Apps integration when Databricks timestamps with UTC offset are utilized.
+4. For our select statement that will be utilized by the Power BI report, we need to convert the timestamp field to a date field as the Power BI report has issues with the Power Apps integration when Databricks timestamps with UTC offset are utilized.
 Thus, our SQL query will look like the following.

     ```sql
     select